 According to the World Health Organization, workplace burnout is characterized by three features:

 But what does it mean exactly?
-Let’s go through the alarming symptoms of employee burnout:
+Let’s go through the alarming employee burnout signs:

 But it doesn’t have to be this way.

 Something has to change.
 And we can help you steer in the right direction.
 It's not about implementing expensive or inapplicable services, but about truly understanding the root cause.
-Only then can you take action to prevent or - if it's too late - manage workplace burnout in your office or team.
+Only then can you take action to prevent employee burnout or - if it's too late - manage it properly in your office or team.